-Physician assistants
+Physician Associates

-Regulation of physician assistants
+Regulation of physician associates

 The General Medical Council (GMC) legally commenced regulation of PAs on 13 December 2024, with registration for individuals opening on the 16 December 2024.
 There will be a two-year transition period before it becomes an offence to practice as a PA or AA without GMC registration.